Coton de Tulear vs Collie: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Comparing the feeding needs of Coton de Tulear and Collie reveals practical lifestyle differences.
 Coton de Tulear's Small (8-15 lbs) frame and moderate energy demands require specific caloric targeting, while Collie's Large (50-75 lbs) build and moderate (1 hour daily) activity level call for different nutritional proportions.
 Feeding frequency, portion control challenges, and diet sensitivity patterns vary between these dogs.
-Coton de Tulear's health profile (Orthopedic Conditions, Other Health Concerns) may necessitate prescription or limited-ingredient diets, while Collie's predispositions (Genetic Conditions, Other Eye Conditions) have their own dietary implications.
+Coton de Tulear's health profile (orthopedic problems such as ligament injuries and other genetic predispositions) may necessitate prescription or limited-ingredient diets, while Collie's predispositions (Genetic Conditions, Other Eye Conditions) have their own dietary implications.
 The lifetime food cost differential between these two dogs can reach thousands of dollars depending on diet quality and health-driven modifications.

 Living Space and Habitat Requirements